M1ke/serverless-payments/README.md

 `curl -I http://localhost:8080/api/` to which we should see a 204 no content response.

+## Production deployments

+Equivalent deployment files are available for production deployments, check `deploy-prod-back` and `deploy-prod-front`.
+This will require a `.env.production` file, with `PROD` set to 1.

+_Using your own domain_

+CloudFront can be set up with your own domain; there are guides online to accomplish this but this could be helpful to have in the docs for this project!

 ## Future improvements

 Some useful improvements from a user standpoint would be: